Asad-Ismail/InteractiveAnnotation/README.md

 ## To-Do List

-1. Replace pytorch model with onnx model to speed up annotation
+1. Replace pytorch model with onnx model to speed up annotation (It is actually preferred way to do annotation will be done very soon!)
 2. Add bounding box as an input
 3. Add zoom in and zoom out